LiineKasak/collaborative-filtering/README.md

-# CIL Project 2021: Collaborative Filtering
+# CIL Project 2021: Collaborative Filtering - Augmented Matrix Factorization

-## Requirements
+## Requirements and Setup
 ### Prepare environment using script
 Run `source bin/init.sh` to run locally, or `source bin/leonhard_init.sh` to run on leonhard (note: must be run from the project root!).
 - This will create a virtual environment (if it does not yet exist) and make sure the requirements are satisied.